dbltoe/responsive_color_changes/README.md

 1.  readme.md - This file
 2.  license.txt - License Information
 3.  quickInstall.txt - Quick Install Instructions (if you just can't wait)
-4. Color Combos - A folder containing the main color combo used with this add-on/modification (10687) and four other examples.
+4. Color_Combos - A folder containing the main color combo used with this add-on/modification (10687) and four other examples.
+5. CSS_Files_to_Upload - A folder containing the stylesheets used with this mod.
-5.  stylesheet_colors_split.css - This stylesheet is meant to replace the existing stylesheet_colors.css
+		a.  stylesheet_colors_split.css - This stylesheet is meant to replace the existing stylesheet_colors.css
-6.  stylesheet_zcustom.css - This stylesheet contains all the color/alignment changes rather than change six other stylesheets.
+		b.  stylesheet_zcustom.css - This stylesheet contains all the color/alignment changes rather than change six other stylesheets.

 Affected files